 - Download for Hue Motion Sensor User Manual

 - No wires so you can place it anywhere in your home

 - Philips Hue motions sensor warranty: 2 Years if used as directed.

 Philips hue motion sensor Price

 Motion detection of your hue lighting is a must in any family home.
 It integrates seamlessly and you will get a notification if the battery is low to change the AAAs out or recharge them.
-High capacity eneloops are the best for this application.
+High capacity Eneloops are the best for this application.
 Ikea Ladda battery’s also have been getting a good name lately.
-There are some talk that they are a eneloop clone.
+There is some talk that they are an Eneloop clone.